-6/2% Senior Secured Notes due 2019
+61/2% Senior Secured Notes due 2019

-On June 1, 2011, Hughes Satellite Systems Corporation ("HSS"), our wholly-owned subsidiary issued \$1.10\$ billion aggregate principal amount of its $6^{1/2}$ % Senior Secured Notes (the "Senior Secured Notes") at an issue price of 100.0%, pursuant to a Secured Indenture dated June 1, 2011 (the "Secured
+On June 1, 2011, Hughes Satellite Systems Corporation ("HSS"), our wholly-owned subsidiary issued \$1.10 billion aggregate principal amount of its 61⁄2% Senior Secured Notes (the "Senior Secured Notes") at an issue price of 100.0%, pursuant to a Secured Indenture dated June 1, 2011 (the "Secured

 Indenture").
 The Senior Secured Notes mature on June 15, 2019.
-Interest accrues at an annual rate of $6^{1/2}$ % and is payable semi-annually in cash, in arrears on June 15 and December 15 of each year.
+Interest accrues at an annual rate of $6\frac{1}{2}\%$ and is payable semi-annually in cash, in arrears on June 15 and December 15 of each year.

-The Senior Secured Notes are redeemable, in whole or in part, at any time at a redemption price equal to 100.0% of the principal amount thereof plus a "makewhole" premium, as defined in the Secured Indenture, together with accrued and unpaid interest, if any, to the date of redemption.
+The Senior Secured Notes are redeemable, in whole or in part, at any time at a redemption price equal to 100.0% of the principal amount thereof plus a "make-whole" premium, as defined in the Secured Indenture, together with accrued and unpaid interest, if any, to the date of redemption.
 Prior to June 15, 2014, HSS may also redeem up to 35.0% of the aggregate principal amount of the Senior Secured Notes at a redemption price equal to 106.5% of the principal amount thereof plus accrued and unpaid interest, if any, to the date of redemption, with the net cash proceeds from certain equity offerings or capital contributions.
-In addition, prior to June 15, 2015, HSS may redeem up to 10.0% of the outstanding Senior Secured Notes per year at a redemption price equal to 103.0% of the principal amount thereof plus accrued and unpaid interest, if any, to the date of redemption.
+In addition, prior to June 15, 2015, HSS may redeem up to 10.0% of the outstanding Senior Secured Notes per year at a redemption price equal to 103.0% of the principal amount thereof plus accrued and unpaid interest, if any, to the date of redemption price equal to 103.0% of the principal amount thereof plus accrued not principal amount thereof plus accrued and unpaid interest, if any, to the date of redemption.